Skip to content

 Most day-to-day options live in the per-tenant settings on the Monitoring dashboard.
 A few deployment-level options (concurrency limits, the secret key for credential encryption, default global interval and switch, exec-check enablement and plugin directory, retention windows) are set by an administrator — see Reference → Settings.

-Check history is high-volume, so Danbyte automatically prunes old results (default 90 days) and old status-change records (default 365 days, kept longer as an audit timeline) on a schedule.
+Check history is high-volume (hundreds of thousands of raw results per day on a busy install), so Danbyte automatically prunes old results (default 30 days, MONITORING_RESULT_RETENTION_DAYS) and old status-change records (default 365 days, kept longer as an audit timeline) on a schedule.
+The rolled-up per-check state and the status-change timeline carry the long-term story; raw results only need to cover the sparkline/history windows.